deepin-community/python-docutils/tools/editors/emacs/IDEAS.rst

   * Customization group must be used

-Renumber an exisiting enumeration
+Renumber an existing enumeration
 =================================

-* Renumbering an exisiting enumeration is not possible yet
+* Renumbering an existing enumeration is not possible yet

 Command to move across blocks
 =============================